pooyaaf/CPS_IOT_HW/README.md

 This project integrates several current industry concepts.
 Below is a brief overview of some of the key concepts involved:

-- Internet of Things (IoT): The Internet of Things (IoT) refers to the network of physical objects or "things" embedded with sensors, software, and other technologies that enable these objects to connect and exchange data with other devices and systems over the internet.
+- Internet of Things (IoT): The Internet of Things refers to the network of physical objects or "things" embedded with sensors, software, and other technologies that enable these objects to connect and exchange data with other devices and systems over the internet.
 IoT allows for the integration of the physical and digital worlds, enabling remote monitoring, control, and automation of various processes and activities.
 The concept of IoT has gained significant traction in recent years, with applications spanning across industries such as healthcare, manufacturing, transportation, and home automation.

 - RFID (Radio Frequency Identification): RFID is a wireless technology that uses radio waves to identify and track objects, people, or animals.
 It uses readers and tags to transfer data via radio waves.
 A reader can communicate with a tag some distance away (between a few centimeters and 20 meters, depending on the type of RFID).
 Active RFID tags have batteries, which they can tap to send information to a reader.
 Passive RFID tags do not have batteries; they use a reader’s electromagnetic energy to communicate with the reader.
 There are also semi-passive RFID tags, meaning a battery runs the circuitry while communication is powered by the RFID reader.
 RFID is more expensive, bulkier and more prone to physical and electrical damages.
 Unlike barcodes, RFID can be read if they are not within the reader's line of sight.